Sablednah/MobHealth/README.md

 * Plugins that alter mobs health levels usually aren't detected by my plugin.
 So far I know the following cause issues.
     * <del>Likeaboss - I have details form the author and I'm working on adding support.</del> Done Thanks bm01
     * Heroes.
 Once Heroes for 1.1 is out I'll look over the API.
-    * MobArena.
-Again once a 1.1 build is out I'll look over the API.
+    * <del>MobArena.
+Again once a 1.1 build is out I'll look over the API.</del>  Initial Suport in place.
 * Spells.
 Bukkit have added a damage reason for spell damage now.
 Once plugins start using it I will look at reporting spell damage.